acquia/blt-project/README.md

 To create a new Drupal 8 project with BLT included, follow instructions for [creating a new project](http://blt.readthedocs.io/en/stable/INSTALL/#creating-a-new-project-with-blt) in BLT.

+## Branches

+Tags of blt-project will build a new project using the latest stable tag from BLT.
+E.g.,

+`composer create-project acquia/blt-project --no-interaction MY_PROJECT`

+The 8.x branch of blt-project will build a new project using the 8.x branch of BLT.
+E.g.,

+`composer create-project acquia/blt-project:8.x-dev --no-interaction MY_PROJECT`

 ## License

 Copyright (C) 2016 Acquia, Inc.